Target: Designing with Latin American Communities in Mind

 • Human touch vs Corporate feel

-We researched and sifted through 60 books and scholarly sources on Hispanic culture and identity.
-We then created a thematic analysis on our findings.
+I delved into 10 scholarly sources on Hispanic culture and identity.
+With 60 sources total, we created a thematic analysis on our findings.

 I grouped findings based on: